 - Tracking progress on a fitness journey

-Every time you know that 67 kg is about 147.7 lbs, you can immediately put that in perspective.
-If you're a woman, that falls in the healthy weight range for most heights.
-And if you're a man, it's likely on the lighter side depending on your frame.
+When you know that 67 kg is about 147.7 lbs, you can immediately put that in perspective.
+In practice, if you're a woman, that falls in the healthy weight range for most heights.
+If you're a man, it's likely on the lighter side depending on your frame.
 Context matters.

 The Global Perspective